 - It is also very important to do backups before you do a major update like updating WordPress, core or Theme.
 This is to make sure that if ever something doesn’t work with your update, all your data will be safe and you can “rollback” to the last working version of your site.

-As a rule, you should keep backups in at least three different locations.
+As a rule, you should keep backups in at least three different locations when doing a website maintenance.

 - Server Backups.
 WordPress hosting services offer limited backup features.
 You can use this but it is not recommended to rely solely on them since they eventually run out of storage space.